Can HubSpot be used to manage company press releases?

 The hidden benefit – it boosts your SEO

 Press releases are a great way to help you land coverage in the big publications - especially when they write articles pertaining to your industry.
-Make sure that you have a point of difference in the press release that attracts a journalist's attention.
+Make sure you have a point of difference in the press release that attracts a journalist's attention.

 The press releases must be crafted to make things easy for the journalist to create an article using the information you provide.

-Instead of making statements that simply say what you are launching and what the product benefits are, provide tables, charts, and graphs that summarize the industry you are in.
+Instead of making statements that simply say what you are launching and what the product benefits are, provide tables, charts, and graphs that summarize your industry.
 If the net result is that your company gets seen in the right context, it is a bonus—and may bring you into a consideration set you want to be a part of.

 Study sets of articles that the business writers have written and get a sense of what information and angles they tackle.
 Then, ensure that your press release covers points they would want to know about.
 The chances of your press release appearing in their articles then increase exponentially.